lameessa/nabaha/README.md

 # Vishing Detection Project - Nabaha

 This project is designed to detect vishing.
-The goal of the system is to raise awareness about fraudulent phone calls and demonstrate how artificial intelligence can be applied in cybersecurity.
+The goal of the system is to raise awareness about fraudulent phone calls.
-The system takes in a spoken or written message and analyzes it to determine whether it is a legitimate call or a vishing attempt.
+The system takes in a spoken message and analyzes it to determine whether it is a legitimate call or a vishing attempt.
 The message is processed using natural language understanding tools and classified using a trained machine learning model.

 ## The project consists of three main files
 ### vishing_dataset.csv
 This file contains a labeled dataset of Arabic phone call transcripts.
-Each row represents a single message or call transcript.
-The dataset includes features that indicate the presence of suspicious patterns, such as:
+The dataset includes features that indicate the presence of suspicious patterns, the features are:
 - Requesting a password or code
 - Asking for personal or banking information
 - Using threats or urgency